Last Updated on March 28, 2022 by Grow with Bovees

 Practice good growing techniques

-Whether you have a fungal disease problem or not, you should always employ good growing techniques to keep your plants healthy, so that they can ward off fungal problems.
+Whether you have a powdery mildew problem or not, you should always employ good growing techniques to keep your plants healthy, so that they can ward off fungal problems.

 Some of these practices include: